yarnpkg/rfcs/README.md

    - Additions only likely to be _noticed by_ other implementors-of-Yarn, invisible to users-of-Yarn.

-## Gathering feedback before submitting

-It's often helpful to get feedback on your concept before diving into the level of API design detail required for an RFC. **You may open an issue on this repo to start a high-level discussion**, with the goal of eventually formulating an RFC pull request with the specific implementation design.

 ## What the process is

 In short, to get a major feature added to Yarn, one usually first gets